 - Next, add the flour, salt, and olive oil.

 - Using your hands mix the dough until all the flour has absorbed the water.
-It will look something like the picture below.
+It will be sticky and soft.
 You can use a stand-up mixer, again just mix until the dough has absorbed all the flour.

 - After you mix the dough, cover the bowl with plastic wrap and place it in the warmest spot in your kitchen.